ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

 #.
 Include the Extension configuration

-    The recommended way to include the configuration in TYPO3 v13 and TYPO3 v14 is the **Site Set** `erhaweb/klaro-consent-manager`.
-The **Static TypoScript Include** remains available as a legacy-compatible fallback for installations that still use TypoScript records.
+    The recommended way to include the configuration in TYPO3 v13 and TYPO3 v14
+    is the Site Set `erhaweb/klaro-consent-manager`; see
+    :ref:`configuration-site-set`.
+The :ref:`Static TypoScript Include
+    <configuration-typoscript>` remains available as a legacy-compatible
+    fallback for installations that still use TypoScript records.

     ..  accordion::
         :name: accordionAddConfiguration